 Rich knew at 13 years old what he was going to do the rest of his career when he typed a two-line program into a teletype and the computer returned, “HI RICH."
 He was hooked.
 A year later, after having typed the entire Baseball Register into the computer, he won an international gaming contest for what would now be termed Fantasy Baseball.
 In 1973, Rich landed his first job as a programmer.
 He was stunned people would pay him to do something he loved to do as a hobby.
-He went on to obtain a Master’s degree in computer engineering from the University of Michigan.

-Richard delivered an awesome keynote; one of the best I heard so far.
+Richard delivered an awesome keynote; one of the best I've heard so far.
 Richard inspired me to close Agile Amsterdam 2018 with the message that we should scale up 'Joy' in the context of Menlo Innovations.”

 - Nils Oud

 Back in high school, James was one of those kids who wrote code in his head rather than listen in class.
 When he graduated, he found a job writing software for the banking industry.
 As he worked at various companies across several decades, he came to a depressing conclusion: A lot of people hate their jobs.
 “Forty years is a long time to be miserable,” James felt.
 “But, when I look at some of the environments people work in, it’s appropriate to be miserable.”
 This prompted James to start his own company and together, with Rich, set an ambitious goal: In addition to creating a place that empowered people to successfully pursue meaningful work, they wanted to make 10 other companies into places they would want to join.